arashnrim/lectern/content/technologies/databases/entity-relationship-model.md

 - many-to-many (M:N) relationship.
 	- the 'N' is used to differentiate the letters, but still means many.
 Can be ignored (don't need to change)
 	- example: many students taking many subjects

+### Participation
+Specifies whether the existence of an entity depends upon it being another entity through the relationship.
+Shown in the ER diagram as different strokes of lines connecting entities and relationships.

+Generally has two participation constraints:
+- partial/optional participation, where instances of an entity are related to instances of another entity through the relationship, but not necessarily all; and
+- total/mandatory participation, where instances of an entity must be associate with an instance of the related entity.